 instructions

 - Toast the almonds.
-Heat up a small skillet over medium-low heat.
+Heat a small skillet over medium-low heat.
 Add almonds and toast for 3-6 minutes, stirring frequently, until they start to brown and get fragrant.
 Immediately remove from heat and roughly chop.

 - Make the chicken salad.
 Add your shredded cooked chicken, celery, almonds, grapes, greek yogurt, lemon juice, lemon zest, dijon mustard, dill, and salt and pepper to a medium bowl.
 Mix well to combine.
 Adjust according to taste.